albert597/TRAILMAP/README-EXTENDED.md

 You must have git installed along with git-lfs

-To install git and enable git-lfs, run the following commands
+To install git, run the following
 ```
 sudo apt install git
-git lfs install
 ```

 To download the required files, run